yaskovdev/blog/_posts/2017-10-30-utc-a-time-standard-or-a-time-zone.md

 ![UTC as time zone in Windows](/assets/utc-as-time-zone-in-windows.png)

-Let's finaly clarify what is UTC: a time standard or a time zone?
+Let's finally clarify what is UTC: a time standard or a time zone?
 To do it let's first understand what is each of them.

 ### What is a time standard?